Islamic Studies and Christian-Muslim Relations PhD, MPhil

 You will have access to excellent study facilities, dedicated to postgraduates.
 PhD and MPhil students have access 24/7, and can request an allocated desk.
 Masters by Research students have shared study space.
 All areas have printing/scanning and computer facilities.
 The main postgraduate study wing has a kitchen.
 New College has an on-site cafe that is open during term time.

-You can choose from three research programmes: two masters programmes and the PhD.
-Each takes a different amount of time: the Masters by Research, full-time, takes a year; the MPhil takes two years; a PhD takes at least three.
+You can choose from two research programmes: the MPhil or the PhD.
+Each takes a different amount of time: the MPhil takes two years; a PhD takes at least three.

 Master of Philosophy (MPhil)